How To Easily Start a Blog: 3 Traffic-Driving Tips For Beginners

 I LOVE channeling my energy into something that is mine…but also benefits others.
 Since starting FFW, I have been asked by some friends how to get started with blogging…hence this post.

-FlipFlopWeekend was launched last May as a creative outlet.
+FlipFlopWeekend was launched in May of 2017 as a creative outlet.
 I like to be kept busy, have a background in Journalism and realized I was spending so much time on social media…wasting time…that I should really just turn it into something.

 So, I did.
 But, I wanted to do it right.

 A few years ago, I had a free WordPress blog that had maybe 6 readers… my mom and in-laws.
 I am linking it here so you can see my failed first blogging attempt…I believe in transparency.
-But, don’t judge… I know it’s rough
+But, don’t judge… I know…sad.

 Don’t get me wrong, I love it when friends and family read my posts.